 I had the salmon salad with was almost compliant, but took some lectin shield and tasted my husband’s and my sister’s open sandwiches on rye sourdough bread.
 This is probably not a place to specifically visit for lectin-free food.
 But it is the only place where you can eat clean if you go and see The Grand Central Terminal in NYC or if you want to experience Scandinavian food.

 Most of the bread they use (if not all) is sourdough and they even offer classes on how to make your own Scandinavian sourdough bread.
 The place also has one Michelin star.

 Bonus.
 An escape to Martha’s Vineyard, where eating healthy is the norm, not the exception

-Another amazing restaurant experience was Detente, my taste buds were having a party of joy.
-The appetizers were out of this world, the main was easy to make compliant.
-I had swordfish, the local staple, for the first time with a selection of compliant vegetables, they graciously made at my request.
-I have to tell you, this was one of those places where I feel a little shy to ask for modifications, because the chef is so good I don’t want him to not feel appreciated for what he is cooking.
+Another fantastic restaurant experience was Detente, my taste buds were having a joy party.
+The appetizers were out of this world, and the main was easy to make compliant.
+I had swordfish, the local staple, for the first time with a selection of compliant vegetables they graciously made at my request.
+And I have to tell you, this was one of those places where I feel a little shy to ask for modifications because the chef is so good I don’t want him to not feel appreciated for what he is cooking.
 I would happily cheat in a place like this (with a couple of lectin shields).
-Must go in Maryha’s Vineyard is also Morning Glory Farm, where you can have your coffee and macron almonds made with olive oil in a garden abounding with fresh herbs, leave greens and flowers.
-Perfect escape from the hustle and bustle of the big city.
-There are many good restaurants in Martha’s Vineyard, but there is so much we can explore and eat in two days.
-Check The Covington too, I had the best kale salad there and a simple cooked fish.

 Your turn: What’s your favorite place to eat the plant paradox way in New York City?